-The DiskStore's size is unbounded.
 The expiry thread keeps the disk store clean.
 There is hopefully less contention for the DiskStore's locks because commonly used values are in the MemoryStore.
 We mount our DiskStore on Linux using RAMFS so it is using OS memory.
 While we have more of this than the 2GB 32 bit process size limit it is still an expensive resource.
 The DiskStore thread keeps it under control.